Brackets-Coder/scratch-midi-extension/README.md

 This is just here for any Scratch projects to reference that need it.
-It will not be recieving any more updates in favor of the [Turbwarp Extension counterpart]([url](https://github.com/TurboWarp/extensions/pull/1725))
+It will not be recieving any more updates in favor of the [Turbwarp extension counterpart](https://github.com/TurboWarp/extensions/pull/1725)